Here’s why Iran’s new stealth fighter jet can’t fly

 The canopy lacks transparency and looks like it is made of plexiglass

-The nose and main landing gear seem to unretractable (although the hinge mechanism could be hidden by the door bay).
-Someone has pointed out the landing gear bays dimensions are such to be unable to accomodate the stowed gear but I found no way to verify this theory
+The nose and main landing gear seem not to be retractable (although the hinge mechanism could be hidden by the door bay).
+Someone has pointed out the landing gear bays dimensions are such to be unable to accommodate the stowed gear but I found no way to verify this theory

 The flying aircraft shown in the video released yesterday is a radio controlled model (but, it looks like Iranian media outlets have already confirmed this).